Gavin Franklin

 Gavin David Franklin (born 9 January 1978) is a former English cricketer.
-He is now Headmaster of Wellesley House School, a boarding preparatory school in Broadstairs, Kent.
+He is now headmaster of Amesbury School.
 Franklin played as a right-handed batsman who bowled right-arm off break, who could also when needed field as a wicket-keeper.
 He was born in Wolverhampton and educated at Malvern College.

 Cricket

 Franklin made his debut for Staffordshire in the 1997 Minor Counties Championship, making two appearances that season against Hertfordshire and Northumberland.
 The following season, he played in the MCCA Knockout Trophy for Warwickshire Cricket Board, also appearing for the team in the 1999 competition.
 1998 saw Franklin attend Durham University, where he played for the university cricket team.
 Playing for the university team allowed Franklin to make his only first-class cricket appearance, representing British Universities against the touring Zimbabweans.

 Following his studies at Durham, Franklin rejoined Staffordshire for the 2002 and 2003 seasons.
 He made his List A debut against Hampshire Cricket Board in the second round of the 2003 Cheltenham & Gloucester Trophy, held in 2002.
 He marked his debut by scoring 63 runs from 111 balls.
 He played a further List A match in the third round of the competition, which took place the following year, against Surrey, scoring 39 runs in a match that Staffordshire lost narrowly by nine runs.